morinlab/LLMPP/README.md

 ![](https://github.com/morinlab/LLMPP/blob/049748b94f0549ca6e272c21b867c67e3f15fb82/docs/images/logo_small.jpg)

-# Lymphoma/Leukemia Molecular Profiling Project (LLMPP)
+# Lymphoma/Leukemia Molecular Profiling Project

 This is the landing page for the growing set of resources for lymphoma genomics that is being produced within the LLMPP.